 The mission of many NGOs brings them into contact with clients vulnerable to COVID-19 and at high risk of infection.
 It is not an option to stop providing services to people, even though there may be clients who are unvaccinated.
-Public Health Order rules requiring businesses to limit access to
+Where a service is "assisting vulnerable members of the public",